Community-in-Residence Design Festival

 How To Blend In is a fieldwork workshop studying water’s traveling distance from neighboring water points to Cuyama Valley.
 A major cause of economic water scarcity is due to the lack of water infrastructure.
 One major infrastructural problem is how to constantly access water from nearby sources.
 In order to address the problem, the workshop wants to digitally carry adjacent water sources to the Cuyama Valley.

-Workshop participants will catalog nearby reservoir elements, three-dimensionally scan them with the use of drones, and then transport them digitally on site in Cuyama Valley.
+Workshop participants will catalog nearby reservoir elements on Blue Sky Center's land, three-dimensionally scan them with the use of drones, and then transport them digitally on site in Cuyama Valley.

 How To Blend In constructs a seamless landscape in which these virtual reservoir elements are now part of Cuyama Valley.
 The seamless landscape will be visible through an Augmented Reality Application with the help of visual markers scattered throughout the town of New Cuyama.